majacQ/eslint-plugin-vue/docs/rules/max-attributes-per-line.md

+---
+pageClass: rule-details
+sidebarDepth: 0
+title: vue/max-attributes-per-line
+description: enforce the maximum number of attributes per line
+---
+# vue/max-attributes-per-line
-# enforce the maximum number of attributes per line (max-attributes-per-line)
+> enforce the maximum number of attributes per line

+- :gear: This rule is included in all of `"plugin:vue/vue3-strongly-recommended"`, `"plugin:vue/strongly-recommended"`, `"plugin:vue/vue3-recommended"` and `"plugin:vue/recommended"`.
+- :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.

 Limits the maximum number of attributes/properties per line to improve readability.

 ## :book: Rule Details